znsio/specmatic-documentation/documentation/language.md

 ### Overriding Types

-A scenario can override a pattern defined in the background.
+A scenario can override a type defined in the background.
 Useful when one scenarios needs a slightly different data structure from the rest.

     Feature: Pet Store API

     Background:
-      Given pattern Pet
+      Given type Pet
         | id   | (number) |
         | name | (string) |
         | type | (string) |